PSY

 - Transgender = broad spectrum of individuals whose gender identity is different from their birth-assigned gender.
 Cisgender = congruent now with assignment as male or female

-- "Transsexual" is an historical term for an individual seeking or undergoing or having undergone a social transition from male to female or female to male in many (but not all) cases involving a somatic transition (gender-affirming hormone treatment, genital, breast, or other gender-affirming surgery which historically was termed "sex reassignment surgery"
+- "Transsexual" is an historical term (no longer used) for an individual seeking or undergoing or having undergone a social transition from male to female or female to male in many (but not all) cases involving a somatic transition (gender-affirming hormone treatment, genital, breast, or other gender-affirming surgery which historically was termed "sex reassignment surgery"

-- Gender dysphoria (no longer gender identity disorder) in individuals who experience significant incongruence between gender assigned at birth and currently experienced/expressed gender with associated significant distress.
+- Gender dysphoria (no longer "Gender Identity Disorder") occurs in individuals who experience significant incongruence between gender assigned at birth and currently experienced/expressed gender with associated significant distress.

 - Gender dysphoria ≠ transgender identity